 This bill would remove a number of disincentives to the formation of RFAs by equalizing certain provisions with existing laws governing fire protection districts and by clarifying the formation process.
-Specifically, this bill would accomplish five things: (1) Allow existing RFAs to serve as a "participating jurisdiction" for the purposes of formation, allowing two existing RFAs to merge; (2) Allow for a simple majority for the renewal of an existing fire benefit charge (FBC) after imposition by a super majority of the voters, thus bringing RFAs in line with existing law for fire districts; (3) Allow the RFA planning committee to hold the public hearing on a proposed FBC if the FBC is part of the initial formation of the RFA (primarily a technical fix); (4) Allow for pro-rationing protection for the RFA above the \$5.90 like a fire district if the RFA is operating with the \$1.50 limit; and (5) Allow for protection of the 101% capacity should a FBC renewal fail, bringing RFAs in line with existing law for fire districts.
+Specifically, this bill would accomplish five things: (1) Allow existing RFAs to serve as a "participating jurisdiction" for the purposes of formation, allowing two existing RFAs to merge; (2) Allow the RFA planning committee to hold the public hearing on a proposed FBC if the FBC is part of the initial formation of the RFA (primarily a technical fix); (3) Allow for pro-rationing protection for the RFA above the \$5.90 like a fire district if the RFA is operating with the \$1.50 limit; and (4) Allow for protection of the 101% capacity should a FBC renewal fail, bringing RFAs in line with existing law for fire districts.